What is Alcohol Poisoning?

 Urban myths suggest that food, coffee, sudden shocks, or medication can help a person sober up faster.
-However, when a person is suffering from alcohol poisoning, the only way to help the person “sober up” faster is to get emergency medical attention.
+However, when a person is suffering from alcohol poisoning, the only way to help is to get emergency medical attention as quickly as possible.

 - Do not give the person coffee, because caffeine can cause further dehydration.

 - Do not attempt to feed the person, because they may choke on the food due to a lack of gag reflex or ability to swallow.

 - Do not give the person any other medications, because mixing drugs and alcohol will likely make the alcohol poisoning worse.